shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-03-InitializingExtension.md

 <br />

-The extension is now only available on your machine, not to an app on the Builder so lets upload it to Shoutem so you can install it in an app.
+To make an extension available to an app on the Builder you have to upload it using `shoutem push`.

 ```ShellSession
 $ shoutem push